 Congenital Foot Deformations

-Metatarsus Adductus – also known as Metatarsus Varus or MTA – is a congenital foot deformity that occurs in approximately 3 percent of births.
-When one sibling has the deformity, the incidence increases to 5 percent.
+Metatarsus Adductus – also known as Metatarsus Varus or MTA – is a congenital foot deformity that occurs in approximately 7% of births.
+When one sibling has the deformity, the incidence increases to 12%.

 This deformity causes the front half of the foot to turn inward due to an off-center deviation at the tarso-metatarsal joints (the midfoot, or middle part of the foot).
 While the cause of this condition is unknown, the fetus’ position while in the uterus plus family history are known to be contributing factors.